 The annual essay prize is offered in furtherance of the objects of the Academy under its Constitution.
 Those objects include: “[to] establish and advance funds to provide scholarships and research grants which advance legal education and the discipline of law and promote ethical conduct and professional responsibility” and “[t]o promote the highest standards of legal scholarship, legal research, legal education, legal practice, and the administration of justice”

 1. The name of the Prize is “The Australian Academy of Law Annual Essay Prize”.

-3. There is no limit by reference to the age or seniority or experience of, or position held by, a person who may submit an essay.
+3. Apart from Rule 2, there is no limit by reference to the age or seniority or experience of, or position held by, a person who may submit an essay.

 4. The essay topic will be on a subject set by the Prizes and Scholarships Committee of the Academy, and announced on the Academy’s website and through the media by 31 May.

 5. The deadline for submission of essays will be 31 August and essays received after that date will not be eligible to be considered for the award of the Prize.